LogtalkDotOrg/logtalk3/manuals/sources/libraries/arbitrary.rst

 Edge cases are tried before resorting to generating arbitrary values for a type.

-A more comple example is generating arbitrary values for a recursive type.
+A more complex example is generating arbitrary values for a recursive type.
 A simple example of a recursive type is a binary tree.
 Assuming that we are working with a binary tree holding integers where each node is represented by a ``node(Left, Right)`` compound term, we can define a